Sky TV boosts earnings, adds subscribers, reinstates dividend

-Sky TV has reinstated its profit payout to shareholders after reporting what looks at first blush like a strong full-year result.
+Sky TV has reinstated its profit payout to shareholders after reporting what looks at first blush like a strong full-year result - although it also forecast slightly weaker net profit in FY2023.

-The broadcaster will pay a full-year dividend of 7.3 cents per share (equivalent to 60 per cent of free cashflow), that will be paid to investors on September 23.
+The broadcaster will pay a full-year dividend of 7.3 cents per share that will be paid to investors on September 23.

 Sky said its net profit for the 12 months to June 30 jumped 41 per cent to $62.2 million as revenue increased 4 percent to $736.1m.